Eifel42/starRegistration/Readme.md

 ```
 ### Search by Star Block Height

-Restful GET method which retrieve a block from the blockchain by block height.
+A get method that retrieves a block from the blockchain by block height.
 ```
 curl "http://localhost:8000/block/1"
 ```